All cats meow—it’s our way of communicating.

 We’re Feeling Friendly

-It’s not a good idea to ignore your Bengal when they’re trying to get your attention.
+It’s not a good idea to ignore your Bengal when they’re trying to get attention.
 Trust me, the meows will just get louder.
 Try to look at their body language as they meow and you’ll be able to figure out what they want.

 If your Bengal walks up to you and starts meowing while rubbing their body on your leg, chances are, they’re feeling extra friendly and want to spend some quality time with you.